What Is Exposition Of The Story

 Exposition can be conveyed in a variety of ways, each with its own strengths and weaknesses.
 Here are some common techniques:

 • Dialogue: Characters can reveal information through conversation.
-This can be a natural and engaging way to convey exposition, but it's important to avoid "exposition dumps," where characters unnaturally explain things to each other for the audience's benefit.
+This can be a natural and engaging way to convey exposition, but make sure to avoid "exposition dumps," where characters unnaturally explain things to each other for the audience's benefit.

 • Narration: The narrator can directly provide information to the audience.
 This is a straightforward method, but it can sometimes feel detached or impersonal.